-In cases where Tokuyama's Board of Directors approves a resolution to issue the share options, Tokuyama shall give a public notice of the allotment date of the share options.
-Furthermore, because the share options will be allotted to the shareholders by way of a gratis allotment of the share options as stipulated under Article 277 of the Companies Act, the shareholders entered or registered in the final shareholders' registry or beneficial shareholders' registry as of the allotment date will naturally become the share options holders on the effective date of the gratis allotment of said share options.
+In cases where Tokuyama's Board of Directors approves a resolution to implement an Allotment of Share Options without Contribution, Tokuyama shall set the allotment date of the share options and give a public notice of this date.
+Furthermore, because the share options will be allotted to the shareholders by way of "Allotment of Share Options without Contribution" as stipulated under Article 277 of the Companies Act, the shareholders entered or registered in the final shareholders' register or beneficial shareholders' register as of the allotment date will naturally become the holders of share options on the day when such Allotment of Share Options without Contribution becomes effective.